narenkanasu/simple/docs.md

 This documentation describes how to use the Pavel robotic toothbrush.
-Note that this toothbrush is not safe to use for children, adults, pets, and wildlife.
+Note that this toothbrush is safe to use for children, adults, pets, wildlife, and trees.